 Fairport Harbor Public Library was founded in 1922 in the small, beach town of Fairport Harbor, Ohio.
 It is our vision to cultivate and support an educated, informed, skilled, engaged, and connected community by providing exceptional programs, materials, and services for all people.

 Visit our photo archive of the library’s 100 year history

 Read our commemorative 100th anniversary booklet

 In the early 20th century, the superintendent of Fairport Harbor Schools realized that a free public library would be of great benefit to the village.
 The Library has grown to become an integral part of the Fairport community with innovative programming, diverse collections, and red-carpet customer service.
 The library staff and board of trustees have strived to ensure that the village will proud of their library for the next 100 years.

 Since 1997 Fairport Harbor Public Library has been a member of the CLEVNET consortium.
 CLEVENT joins 45 library systems, across 12 different counties, with 12 million items, and approximately 1 million customers in NE Ohio.
 CLEVNET allows you access to the vast collections of every participating library.
 See a map of all of the CLEVNET libraries here

-The library was first established in 1921 for both school and public use.
+The library was first created in 1921.
 It was organized by Mr. M.C.
 Helm, Superintendent of Fairport schools.
 The library was located in one supply room on the first floor of McKinley Grade School.
 One thousand books were ordered from the State Library.
 The public as well as the students were invited to use the library.

 The library was formally established in 1922 with the building of a High School in Fairport and a resolution by the school board to create a public library in the school.
 Most of the children’s books remained at Garfield and McKinley school libraries with teachers serving as part-time librarians.